IndigoBeetle/KwyllDocs/docs/interface/screen_editor.md

 This is where you can select, add and remove the various [Instruments](../introduction/terminology.md#instruments) defined in the currently selected screen.
-The local toolbar below the list includes buttons to create a new instrument and delete the currently selected instrument, to the left side.
-It also has a button to edit the instrument properties to the right.
+The toolbar below the list includes buttons on the left hand side to create a new instrument, delete the currently selected instrument, and duplicate the selected instrument.
+And on the right hand side, it also has a button to edit the instrument properties.

 <br style="clear:left"/>